algorandfoundation/algokit-cli/docs/cli/index.md

 ### --diff
-Exit with a non-zero code if any diffs are identified between the current and baseline reports.
-By default baseline reports are stored in the .algokit/static-analysis/artifacts folder.
-Alternatively, you can specify a custom path using the --output option to compare against.
+Exit with a non-zero code if differences are found between current and last reports.
+Reports are generated each run, but with this flag execution fails if the current report doesn't match the last report.
+Reports are stored in the .algokit/static-analysis/snapshots folder by default.
+Use --output for a custom path.

 ### -o, --output <output_path>